Azure/bicep-reps/README.md

 - Build consensus and integrate feedback.
 - When the Bicep core maintainers feel confident about the design and have reached a consensus, they should proceed to vote on whether to accept or reject the REP.

+> Note: The author has the option to submit a draft PR to initiate a REP before it is fully prepared for review.
+It's essential to clarify that a draft PR does not signify a draft REP state.
+A REP is in draft state only if the PR is ready for review.

 ### Active

 Once a REP is reviewed and approved, it is considered active.
 The author should take the following steps to maintain the active state of the REP:
 - Replace `0000` in the REP file name with the PR number.
-_ Merge the PR so that the REP file will appear in the active folder in the main branch.
+- Merge the PR so that the REP file will appear in the active folder in the main branch.
 - Proceed with the implementation of the proposed feature.
 - Optionally, consider putting the feature behind a preview feature flag.
 This would give the author the opportunity to easily make revisions and breaking changes.
 - As the author works towards a final implementation, submit PRs to the bicep-reps repository to keep the active REP in sync with the implementation.

 ### Final

-REPs in the Final state are considered fully complete and implemented without any preview feature flag.
-Any proposed changes should be made through a new REP which enhances or deprecates the final REP. To convert an active REP to a final, follow these steps:
+REPs in the Final state are considered fully complete and stable without unresolved issues.
+The corresponding features must not be behind a feature flag.
+Any proposed changes must be made through a new REP which enhances or deprecates the final REP. To convert an active REP to a final, follow these steps:
 - Ensure that the active REP is fully implemented and well tested, and there will be no breaking changes to the customer facing API contract.
 - Submit a PR to move the REP from the active folder to the final folder.
     - Optionally, as part of the PR change, if the REP marked as final enhances an existing final REP, include in the existing REP a `Enhanced By` field to reference the new REP.

-### Inactive
+### Deferred

-An active REP should be moved inactive if the feature does not receive enough positive user feedback.
-To do so, the author should send a PR to move the REP file from active to inactive.
+An active REP should be moved deferred if the feature does not receive enough positive user feedback.
+To do so, the author should send a PR to move the REP file from the active folder to the deferred folder.

 ### Deprecated